BlockchainLabsNZ/awesome-solidity/Note_of_setting_up_testing_environment.md

 ```
 * then migrate to EVM:  truffle.cmd migrate

-## Mocha.js & Chai.js
+## Mocha

 Mocha is the default truffle testing tool [Website](https://mochajs.org/)
 Fast and automatically create test :
 ```
 truffle.cmd create test projectName;
 ```
+## Chai
 Chai is the default test framework. [syntax guidance](http://chaijs.com/guide/styles/#assert)

 ## Truffle flattener
 to automatically make the contracts that need to be deployed combine together.
+* Precondition: make sure your truffle.js installed locally, otherwise flattener cannot work properly.
 ```
 npm install truffle-flattener -g
 ```
-(Note: you have to install this tool globally or it wouldn’t work)
+(Note: you have to install flattener globally or it wouldn’t work)

 ## eth-gas-reporter